GameDev-DJSquared/home-on-the-road/README.md

 2. Bring changes from dev to your branch
 `git merge dev`

-3. Once conflicts are resolved, push your branch
+3. Once conflicts are resolved, make a new commit
+`git commit -m <commit message>`

-`git push -u origin <new-branch>`
+4. Push your branch with its changes to remote `git push -u origin <new-branch>`

-4. Make a pull request on github
+5. Make a pull request on github

   - Go to the GitHub repository.